RECALL - Recall (Open) a Favorite File List

 Reserved File List names

 The File List names FOUND, OPEN and PATHS are reserved for displaying the special lists described above.
-This is in addition to RECENT, FAV, FAVORITE and FAVOURITE which were already reserved.
+This is in addition to RECENT, FLISTS, FAV, FAVORITE and FAVOURITE which were already reserved.

 Reserved File List names cannot be used for user-defined named favorites for the FAVORITE and MAKELIST commands.
 Even though you can issue a command like RECALL OPEN, you cannot say FAVORITE OPEN, because that would imply you were creating (or adding a file name to) a named favorite File List called OPEN, which SPFLite has reserved for its internal list of currently-open files.